-The hospital special libraries, members of the Association of Rhode Island Health Sciences Libraries (ARIHSL), are represented by Butler Hospital, Kent Hospital, Landmark Medical Center, Memorial Hospital of Rhode Island, Newport Hospital, Rhode Island Hospital, Roger Williams Medical Center, St. Joseph Health Services of Rhode Island, Women & Infants Hospital, and the Veterans Administration (VA) Medical Center.
+The hospital special libraries, members of the Association of Rhode Island Health Sciences Libraries (ARIHSL), are represented by Butler Hospital, Kent Hospital, Memorial Hospital of Rhode Island, Newport Hospital, Rhode Island Hospital, Roger Williams Medical Center, St. Joseph Health Services of Rhode Island, Women & Infants Hospital, and the Veterans Administration (VA) Medical Center.

 The Rhode Island State Law Library, also known as the Supreme Court Library, is HELIN's newest special library.